Chris Catalyst: Eureka Machines

 Fourth album Brain Waves followed in May 2015, following another successful PledgeMusic campaign.
 This ended up hitting the UK charts at Number 75, as well as making Number 3 in the rock charts and Number 1 in the Indie Breakers chart.
 This album was recorded and mixed by Catalyst and Andy Hawkins at The Nave in Leeds.

 In April 2019, Eureka Machines released fifth album Victories, again appearing on the Wrath Records imprint.
 This release was augmented by a double-album called Rarities which catalogued the band's unreleased activity over the decade, and a selection of covers the band have recorded.

 Eureka Machines also released a double-disc DVD in 2015, featuring the band's set from the Brudenell Social Club in November 2014, as well as all of their promo videos and outtakes to date.

+On April 11, 2025, Eureka Machines released their sixth studio album Everything, again on Wrath Records, produced by Dave Draper. this was promoted with a spring tour across the U.K. Summer 2025 saw Eureka Machines supporting Ugly Tour Kid on a small tour across the U.K.

 Solo career

 In January 2017, Catalyst released his debut solo album, Life Is Often Brilliant, upon which he performed all of the instruments apart from some piano and keys, which were provided by Willie Dowling and Bryan Scary.

 In April 2021, Catalyst followed this up with Kaleidoscopes, upon which again he performed all of the instruments apart from the drums, which were provided by Jason Bowld.
 This hit No 3 in the UK Rock Chart and 25 in the Official Album Chart.
 It was supplemented with videos for "Make Good Art" (featuring author Neil Gaiman), "The Ride" and "King Of Everything".